Ajn0r/scandi-quiz/README.md

 ### User Goals

 - The website must be responsive, so that the quiz can be played on a range of screen sizes, from mobile to extra-large screens.
-- The site is to serve as a fun game and also
--
--
+- The game should be a fun quiz, but also for those who would like to test their knowledge with a range of different questions.
+- The quiz must be easily navigated.
+- The right and wrong answers should be clearly displayed for the player.
+- The player must be able to keep track of their score.

 ### User stories